 Following this diet will keep your calories and subsequently, your weight, down.
 You also will reduce your risk of heart attack.
 The diet consists of fruit, bread, root and green vegetables, fish and poultry.
 You also have monounsaturated fat such as olive oil added in this diet.
 This is the "good-for- you" fat.
 This diet is rich in heart-protective omega-3 fatty acids, fiber, antioxidants, vitamins and minerals.

-Recently research has discovered you can improve on this diet by adding a few walnuts each day in place of some of the olive oil.
+Research has discovered you can improve on this diet by adding a few walnuts each day in place of some of the olive oil.
 Eating just eight to eleven walnuts every day lowered levels of "bad" LDL cholesterol by over 11-percent versus about 5-percent with the standard Mediterranean diet.

 The Warrior Diet